The Canadian trucking industry is one of the most closely supervised sectors in the country, with regulations established to keep its highways safe.

-These responsible persons should stop commercial drivers from driving if:
+Those who are responsible should stop commercial drivers from driving if:

-- The trucker is under an “out of service (OOS)” declaration by law enforcers (for exceeding the allowed maximum number of driving hours in their cycle), and
+- The driver is under an “out of service (OOS)” declaration by law enforcers (for exceeding the allowed maximum number of driving hours in their cycle), or

 - Doing so would render the drivers non-compliant with the HOS rules.

 Canada Hours of Service rules and requirements